Brad Wing: San Antonio Brahmas (first stint)

 Wing was selected with the 23rd pick in the Specialists Phase of the 2023 XFL draft by the San Antonio Brahmas.
 He was released from his contract on 27 September 2023.

 Pittsburgh Steelers (second stint)

 Wing with the Steelers in 2023.

 On 27 September 2023, Wing was signed to the Steelers' practice squad.
 He was elevated to the active roster on 30 September after Steelers starting punter Pressley Harvin was ruled out with an injury, marking Wing's first NFL game since the 2017 season.
 After two games with the team, Wing was released on 9 October.
 Wing re-signed to the practice squad on 10 January.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 San Antonio Brahmas (second stint)

 On 6 February 2024, Wing re-signed with the San Antonio Brahmas.
-He re-signed with the team again on 16 September 2024.
-He was named for the 2025 All-UFL Team.
+He re-signed with the team again on 16 September.
+Wing was named for the 2025 All-UFL Team.